decentraland/old-documentation/_posts/development-guide/2018-01-21-scene-content.md

 {% endraw %}

-The static scene above becomes the following dynamic schen when migrating it to TSX:
+The static scene above becomes the following dynamic scene when migrating it to TSX:

 {% raw %}